jdtsmith/mlscroll/README.md

 - **I want to use MLScroll with different themes throughout the day, what should I do?** Arrange to have `(mlscroll-layout t)` called when your theme changes, to update the scroll bar colors, size, etc.  Since the "thumb" color defaults to the foreground color of the `scroll-bar` face, you might configure that face for your theme, rather than `mlscroll-in-color` directly.

 - **I get a message about :box disabling my MLScroll border**: MLScroll uses the `:box` attribute to draw _border_.
 If your normal mode line face already has a `:box` property, this will interfere and cause the left/right border to show up.
 If you want a border to make your MLScroll smaller, consider disabling the `:box` property on faces `'mode-line` and `'mode-line-inactive` (`M-x customized-group mode-line-faces [Ret]`).
 See [issue](https://github.com/jdtsmith/mlscroll/issues/3).
-For users of `modus-themes`, `(setq modus-themes-mode-line '(moody borderless))` is recommended.
+For users of `modus-themes`, see above.

 # Other tips